Alabama Extension at Alabama A&M University

 - Cost: a nominal fee may be charged per participant.
 (Fee depends on the event type, size, and time.
 Please contact your local Urban Extension office for fee information.)

-- The camp is offered Spring/Summer/Fall (Tues-Sat) and can be 4-6 hours long.*
+- The camp is offered Spring/Summer/Fall (Tuesday through Saturday) and can be 4 to 6 hours long.*

 *Lunch is not provided